corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/operations/deployment/env-prod-test.md

-You can find examples of configuration files [available here](../../node/corda-firewall-configuration-file.html)
+You can find examples of firewall configuration files in [Configuring the Corda Enterprise Firewall](firewall-deployment.md).

 ### Installing the Corda Node